‘The Flash’: Let’s Do The Speed Force Again

 — ⚡flashcrewhuz⚡ (@hollyanderson30) March 9, 2017

-While not entirely certain, the situation Wally finds himself in seems to match up with one of Savitar’s dire predictions for team Flash: specifically the one in which he said one member of the team would suffer a “fate worse than death.”
+While not entirely certain, the situation Wally finds himself in seems to match up with one of Savitar’s dire predictions for team Flash, specifically the one in which he said one member of the team would suffer a “fate worse than death.”
 Being condemned to an eternity in a hellish version of the speed force would seem to qualify.

 What the Trailer Tells Us